Low Ovarian Reserve? Improve AMH & FSH With Chinese Medicine

 There is a wealth of research to demonstrate that Chinese Medicine can support female fertility and balance levels of AMH and FSH.
 There are a number of possible mechanisms for this including:

-How to improve ovarian reserve naturally?
-Acupuncture to Improve Ovarian Reserve
+Acupuncture to Improve Poor Ovarian Reserve

-A study carried out in 2020 to determine the effectiveness of acupuncture showed that acupuncture significantly lowered serum levels of FSH and LH, raised serum levels of AMH, in patients with low egg reserve.
+In a study of 60 patients with POI, acupuncture was found to effectively improve negative emotions and reduce serum levels of follicle stimulating hormone (FSH).
+Another study carried out in 2020 to determine the effectiveness of acupuncture showed that acupuncture significantly lowered serum levels of FSH and LH, raised serum levels of AMH, in patients with low egg reserve.
 Acupuncture was also found to regulate the menstrual cycle and to improve perimenopausal symptoms.

-Cupping to Improve Ovarian Reserve
+Cupping to Improve Poor Ovarian Reserve

 Cupping is an affordable treatment of low AMH, it involves placing cups on the skin to create suction.
 The suction may facilitate healing with blood flow and the movement of energy or Qi in the body.
 Cupping helps balance Yin and Yang, or the negative and positive, within the body.
 Restoring balance between these two extremes is thought to help with the body’s resistance to pathogens as well as its ability to increase blood flow and reduce pain.
 It increases blood circulation to the area where the cups are placed which may relieve muscle tension, improve overall blood flow and promote cell repair.

-Effective Herbal Treatments – Supplements For Low Ovarian Reserve
+Supplements For Poor Ovarian Reserve

 There are a number of safe and natural herbal remedies that are effective in improving AMH and FSH levels, improving ovulation and egg quality and regulating the menstrual cycle.